Solidarity: Peter Kropotkin

 Anarchist theorist Peter Kropotkin (1842–1921) connected the biological and the social in his formulation of solidarity.
 In his book, Mutual Aid: A Factor of Evolution (1902), written partly in response to Huxleyan Social Darwinism, Kropotkin studied the use of cooperation as a survival mechanism in human societies at their various stages, as well as with animals.
 According to him, mutual aid, or cooperation, within a species has been an important factor in the evolution of social institutions.
 Solidarity is essential for mutual aid; supportive activity towards other people does not result from the expectation of reward, but rather from instinctive feelings of solidarity.
 In his introduction to the book, Kropotkin wrote:

 The number and importance of mutual-aid institutions which were developed by the creative genius of the savage and half-savage masses, during the earliest clan-period of mankind and still more during the next village-community period, and the immense influence which these early institutions have exercised upon the subsequent development of mankind, down to the present times, induced me to extend my researches to the later, historical periods as well; especially, to study that most interesting period—the free medieval city republics, whose universality and influence upon our modern civilization have not yet been duly appreciated.
 And finally, I have tried to indicate in brief the immense importance which the mutual-support instincts, inherited by mankind from its extremely long evolution, play even now in our modern society, which is supposed to rest upon the principle "every one for himself, and the State for all," but which it never has succeeded, nor will succeed in realizing".

 Kropotkin advocated an alternative economic and social system, which would be coordinated through a horizontal network of voluntary associations with goods distributed in compliance with the physical needs of the individual, rather than according to labor.

+Modern

+Solidarity is also one of six principles of the Charter of Fundamental Rights of the European Union, and International Human Solidarity Day is recognized each year on December 20 as an international observance.
+Solidarity is not mentioned in the European Convention on Human Rights nor in the United Nations' Universal Declaration of Human Rights and therefore has lesser legal meaning when compared to basic rights.
+Concepts of solidarity are mentioned in the Universal Declaration on Bioethics and Human Rights, but not defined clearly.
+It is a significant concept in Catholic social teaching and in Christian democratic political ideology.

+In empirical social research

+Alongside its treatment in social and political theory, solidarity has been studied empirically as a measurable attitude.
+Research in marketing and tourism, drawing explicitly on Durkheim and Marx, has developed the concept of place solidarity, defined as an individual’s compassion and sympathy with a place resulting from an observation of relative suffering.
+Such work has examined the consequences of place solidarity for behaviour, including consumer boycotting during the Russian invasion of Ukraine.